BackupTheBerlios/conglomerate-svn/trunk/tools/ogrewizard71/OgreWizard_readme.txt

 3) Remember: Do Not delete this folder - your Ogre Wizard needs the files.
 The install script changes the ABSOLUTE_PATH in OgreWizard71.vsz to point to whereever you put the wizard files.

+NOTE: This wizard depends upon you having setup Internet Explorer to accept cookies.

+If you have problems with another program having registered with .js files, like Dreamweaver, try this:

+[quote="jenocin"][quote="Kageetai"]I have a little problem with the installation of the wizard!

+When I click on the setup.js-file, Macromedia Dreamweaver shows up.
+What program or interpreter do I need to run the script?[/quote]

+try adding this to the js extension under run [code]C:\WINDOWS\System32\WScript.exe "%1" %*[/code]

+or from the run box

+[code]C:\WINDOWS\System32\WScript.exe locationofsetupjs[/code]

+I personally used the first adding a new command "run" as the default thus still able to right click and edit with dreamweaver.[/quote]

 Costumizing  -------------------------------------------------------------------